Current and Graduated Students

 - Weining Zhou, PhD

-2006, co-supervised with Bruno Sansó, worked on spatial
+2006, co-advised by Bruno Sansó, worked on spatial

 problems, in particular an inverse problem for a proton accelerator